Bachelor of Science in Medical Imaging & Therapeutic Sciences

 Radiation Therapy Admissions Policies are in the CAHP Handbook.

-For admittance into the second certification program at UNMC, the technologist must have completed an accredited radiography program, be certified, registered, and in good standing in their profession (ARRT).
+For admittance into the Radiation Therapy program at UNMC, the technologist must have completed an accredited radiography program, be certified, registered, and in good standing in their profession (ARRT).

 Admission to the Radiation Therapy Program requires the applicant to successfully complete the following prior to matriculation: